codereflection/Giles/readme.md

   s, SolutionPath        Required.
 Path to the sln file

-  t, TestAssemblyPath    Required.
-Path to the test assembly dll ( Optional, Giles will try to find the test assembly )
+  t, TestAssemblyPath    Optional, Giles will try to find the test assembly

   help                   Display this help screen.